Scalar-Wave Signatures of Wormholes in Dark Matter Halos: Summary and Discussion

-This formulation isolates contributions from gravitational redshift, halo-induced curvature, and centrifugal effects due to angular momentum.
+In this manuscript, we developed a fully analytic, non-perturbative framework to study minimally coupled, massless scalar fields propagating in static, spherically symmetric wormholes embedded in realistic dark matter halos.
+Beginning with the general metric (\ref{2.1}), we derived the exact radial Klein-Gordon equation and cast it into a generalized Helmholtz-like form (in units where $c=1$) as reported in \eqref{2.2} and \eqref{Ref-index}.
+This formulation separates the contributions of gravitational redshift, halo-induced curvature, and centrifugal angular-momentum effects.
 The effective refractive index $n_{\rm eff}(r,\omega)$ provides a direct optical analogy, governing propagation, mode localization, and evanescent decay in the vicinity of the throat and across the halo.

 Our analysis of representative halo models, including NFW, TF (BEC), and PI profiles, in combination with zero, Teo-type, and cored redshift functions, reveals that $n_{\rm eff}(r,\omega)$ is highly sensitive to both the halo morphology and the redshift structure.
 Near the throat, the flare-out condition enforces a minimal areal radius, amplifying curvature contributions and giving rise to evanescent regions and quasi-bound states at low frequencies.
 High-frequency modes propagate with minimal scattering and asymptotically reach the geometric optics limit, whereas the centrifugal barrier selectively suppresses higher angular-momentum modes, refining the mode spectrum.